About Practical Nursing

 - The PN program is regulated by the Georgia Board of Nursing (BON)

-The program currently has developmental approval from the BON
+The program currently has Provisional Approval from the BON

 - The PN program is regulated by the Georgia Board of Nursing (BON)